 The University expects its employees to be prompt in the payment of their personal debts.
-Any employee who fails to do so may be subject to a writ of sequestration or other payroll deduction as a result of his/her failure to pay his/her personal debts.
+Any employee who fails to do so may be subject to a writ of sequestration or other payroll deduction as a result of their failure to pay their personal debts.

 HR Policy Provisions

 Any employee who fails to satisfy a personal debt to the University is subject to the amount being deducted from their payroll earnings.

 - The employee will have the opportunity to settle the debt before it is forwarded to the Payroll Office for deduction.

 - A judgment rendered against an employee of the University is served on the University of Missouri System's disbursing officer by the Boone County Sheriff's Office.

 - Court-ordered withholdings for child support, family support, bankruptcies, or other judgments rendered against an employee of the University must be forwarded immediately to the University’s central payroll system for processing.

 - The judgment must be registered in the State of Missouri.